openhatch/oh-mainline/docs/getting_started/documentation.rst

   python tools/render_docs.py

-(If you've create a new file or edited/deleted a "toctree", you may get an error "WARNING: document isn't included in any toctree".
-This means a file is not referenced by a table of contents anywhere.
-Consider adding it to one.
-See `Sphinx guide <http://sphinx-doc.org/markup/toctree.html>`_ for reference.)

 You will find the documentation rendered into html format inside the docs/html folder of the oh-mainline repository.
 You can view it in your browser and check that you like your changes before submitting them.
 (Again, see `Git Basics <https://openhatch.org/wiki/Git_Basics>`_ for help submitting your changes.)

 Once you submit your changes as a pull request and they have been merged by a maintainer, they will appear in the openhatch/oh-mainline repository.
 The openhatch.readthedocs.org/ files will update automatically via a github web hook.

+.. note:: If you've create a new file or edited/deleted a "toctree", you may get an error "WARNING: document isn't included in any toctree".
+This means
+            a file is not referenced by a table of contents anywhere.
+Consider adding it to one.
+See `Sphinx guide <http://sphinx-doc.org/markup/toctree.html>`_ or reference.)

 Making changes to documentation via readthedocs/Github editor
 -------------------------------------------------------------